LightBurnSoftware/Documentation/Operations.md

 ### Scan shapes individually

 This will scan each distinct shape in your layer one at a time.
 For users with slower moving lasers, this will occasionally be faster than scanning shapes together.
 For example, if you have two filled shapes on opposite sides of your work area, filling one, then the other is probably faster than continually scanning back and forth across the work area.

+### Flood Fill Scanning

+This option is intended for use with slower machines where traversing is more time consuming than reversing direction.
+It will prefer direction changes over long traversals, and will save scanning time if the machine has a slow rapid speed, or quick acceleration.
+This *can* be used with image scans as well, but the cost to compute the path can be very high - use sparingly, and only with very simple image modes like threshold.

 <a name="scancut"></a>